Samera Marchwar

 Samera Marchwar is a village development committee in Rupandehi District in Lumbini Province of southern Nepal.
 At the time of the 1991 Nepal census it had a population of 4695 people living in 710 individual households.
+Marchwar is a powerful areas The name “Marchwar” was given by Ravi Yadav from Ward No. 2 of Marchwari Rural Municipality.
+He is a great person.